THE COLOSSUS WITH AN ACHILLES' HEEL

 Pearl Harbor analogy is useful only to be held up in contrast to what

 Although Americans 60 years ago were shocked to their knees, the policy

 response to that sneak attack was both obvious and feasible.
 The military

 aircraft of another sovereign state, Japan, had struck the military aircraft

 and warships of America.
-In response, the US launched a primarily military
+In response, the United States launched a primarily

-campaign on land, sea and air to defeat its recognizable enemy; and since
+military campaign on land, sea and air to defeat its recognizable enemy;

-the American GDP at that time was about 10 times that of Japan's, the
+and since the American GDP at that time was about 10 times that of Japan's,

 and fully mobilized America smote its underhanded foe, and unconditional

 victory was achieved.
 And this, of course, is what American citizens expect